Biomedical Informatics vs Healthcare Informatics: A Side-by-side Comparison

 Health informatics consists of several fields such as:

-Other subfields include: biomedical informatics, translational bioinformatics, computational health informatics, nutrition informatics, and dental informatics. |
+Other subfields include biomedical informatics, translational bioinformatics, computational health informatics, nutrition informatics, and dental informatics. |

 Typical Duties |